okTurtles/group-income/_specs/flow-to-typescript-migration.md

 ## Acceptance Criteria

 - `tsc --noEmit` passes with no errors across the migrated `.js` → `.ts` files. (`.vue` files are excluded from typechecking — they are untyped by decision, not by oversight.)
-- **Scope parity holds:** every path in the `.flowconfig` `[ignore]` block has a corresponding `exclude` entry in `tsconfig.json`, and no file that Flow ignored is being typechecked by TypeScript.
-Reviewable by diffing the two lists side by side — they should correspond entry for entry, with any deliberate difference called out in the PR description.
+- **Scope parity holds:** every live path in the `.flowconfig` `[ignore]` block has a corresponding `exclude` entry in `tsconfig.json`, and no file that Flow ignored is being typechecked by TypeScript.
+Reviewable by diffing the two lists side by side against the table above; the only permitted omissions are the 6 stale and 2 redundant entries, each justified in the PR description.
+- **`Gruntfile.js` is excluded from `tsc` yet updated as build config** — both facts hold simultaneously, and neither is an oversight.
 - No `.flowconfig`, no `flow-bin`, no `flow-remove-types`, and no Flow ESLint plugins remain in the repository or in `package.json`.
 - No source file outside `node_modules/`, `dist/`, `contracts/`, and `historical/` contains Flow syntax (verifiable by re-running the `flow-remove-types` diff check used to scope this work). `historical/` is exempt because it is dead, Flow-ignored, and never built.
 - `grunt dev` starts, builds, and hot-reloads correctly.